Visiting Professor and Research Affiliate

 Repository: To Be Announced

-Acknowledgment: The Leonardo Electronic Almanac is a collaborative effort supported by MIT Press, Leonardo/ISAST, Goldsmiths, KHM, New York University (Steinhardt School of Culture, Education and Human Development), OCR (Operational and Curatorial Research), and CAC (Contemporary Arts and Cultures).
+Acknowledgment: The Leonardo Electronic Almanac is a collaborative effort supported by MIT Press, Leonardo/ISAST, Goldsmiths, New York University (Steinhardt School of Culture, Education and Human Development), OCR (Operational and Curatorial Research), and CAC (Contemporary Arts and Cultures).

 This essay is in memory of Stephen Wilson, former Editor in Chief of the Leonardo Electronic Almanac, and a patient mentor even when he was battling cancer.
+He advised me for free!

 How does a publication exist in the interstitial spaces of these processes of exploitation?
-What are the ethical obligations of corporate publishing to keep ‘free’ content Open Access (OA) while at the same time fulfilling a mission that is to give visibility to an area, the interdisciplinary field of art and humanities, constantly struggling for funding and for visibility?
-Is it possible to receive both acknowledgement and monetary compensation and avoid falling into the cracks of institutional taxonomic contempt?
+What are the ethical obligations of corporate publishing to keep ‘free’ content Open Access (OA), while at the same time fulfilling a mission that is to give visibility to an area, the interdisciplinary field of art and humanities, constantly struggling for funding and for visibility?
+Is it possible to receive both acknowledgment and monetary compensation and avoid falling into the cracks of institutional taxonomic contempt?

 Keywords: Exploitation, academia, publishing, free lunch, art, open access